meilisearch/documentation/learn/configuration/settings.md

 ## Searchable attributes

-The content of the fields whose attributes are added to the [searchable-attributes list](/reference/api/settings.md#searchable-attributes) are **searched for matching query words**.
+The content of the fields whose attributes are added to the [searchable attributes list](/reference/api/settings.md#searchable-attributes) are **searched for matching query words**.

 `searchableAttributes=[<String>, <String>, ...]`